 Employers have the primary responsibility to protect young workers.
-But young people themselves need to be aware of health and safety issues when they enter the world of work.
+But all workers need to be aware of health and safety issues.

-By law, employers are responsible for protecting young workers, including carrying out risk assessments, and providing the training and supervision that young people need.
+By law, employers are responsible for protecting young workers.
+This includes carrying out risk assessments, and providing training and supervision.

 Young people have the right to safe and healthy work, the right to ask questions, and the right to refuse to do work that is unsafe.

 - to co-operate with their employers on health and safety issues